Analyzing Canopy Growth's Unusual Options Activity | Benzinga

 Analyzing Canopy Growth's Unusual Options Activity

-On Tuesday, shares of Canopy Gwth (NASDAQ:CGC) saw unusual options activity.
-After the option alert, the stock price moved up to $22.59.
+Canopy Gwth (NASDAQ:CGC) shares experienced unusual options activity on Thursday.
+The stock price moved down to $20.18 following the option alert.

 - Option Type: TRADE